indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 - Event title: the results will be grouped by the event they belong to, and will be ordered by the name of that event, alphabetically.

-- Event start date: the results will be grouped by the event they belong to, and will be ordered by the start date of that event.
+- Event start date: the results will be grouped by the date they occur, and will be ordered by the title of events.

 - Creation date: the results will be ordered by the date they were created.
 They will also be grouped by day (taking into account your